KinRap/GenerativeAIForTechWriters/Docs/Research.md

 [GOAL]
 Your main goal is to Write Documentation on Coal Heated Iron.
 [PERSONA/AUDIENCE]
 You are writing for both technical and non-technical readers.
-Write
 </GOAL_AND_PERSONA>
 <INSTRUCTIONS>
 To complete the task: